Gaurav4604/api-markdown-gen/readme.md

   "reasoning": "The provided weather forecast indicates that tomorrow afternoon in Adelaide will have a temperature of approximately 21.3°C and a UV index of 7.65.
 A UV index above 3 is considered moderate, and values above 7 are high.
 High UV levels can lead to increased risk of sunburn and other skin damage.
 Therefore, wearing a hat would be a prudent measure to safeguard against the strong ultraviolet radiation expected."
 }
 ```

+## **Motivation**

+I was bored of getting re-directed to the weather app any time I asked siri any kind of weather related question, so I decided to build my own weather pipeline for concise and targetted Natural Language response.

 ## **How it Works**